 This is the easiest chocolate cake recipe ever!
 Moist, fudgy, and less sweet.
 Make a single-layer cake to keep it simple or double and triple-layer cake for birthdays and special occasions.
 Frost with chocolate ganache to satisfy your chocolate cravings!

 I actually often call this my emergency chocolate cake because it's simple and easy to make.
 No mixer is needed!

 Here are the reasons why you'll love it:

-- Not overly sweet - the amount of sugar in this recipe is less compared to other recipes making it even more irresistible.
+- Less sweet - The amount of sugar in this recipe is less compared to other recipes making it even more irresistible.
 I promise you'll keep on coming back for more!

-- No fancy-schmancy elaborate decoration - once the cake has cooled, pour and spread the ganache frosting on top it's done!
-You can also decorate with icing sugar (chevron style or swirl) but that's is totally optional!
+- No fancy-schmancy elaborate decoration - Once the cake has cooled, pour and spread the ganache frosting on top it's done!
+You can also decorate with icing sugar (chevron style or swirl) but that is totally optional!